Yzn-Bai/Yan-Zhenni_Bai.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 Welcome to my homepage 👋 I’m Yan-Zhenni Bai(白岩珍妮), an M.Eng. student in Transportation at Beijing University of Technology.
 My current research focuses on mixed traffic flow with **connected and autonomous vehicles**, **dedicated lane management**, and **reinforcement learning** for dynamic control and optimization.
-I am passionate about using quantitative methods and simulation to improve the efficiency and safety of highway and urban road networks.

 Education
 ======